EcoVadis 101: Master Your Sustainability Ratings & Boost Your EcoVadis Score

 Sustainable Procurement: Assesses how sustainably a company sources its goods and services.

-EcoVadis Expert Analysis: EcoVadis sustainability experts will now spend 6-8 weeks reviewing the answers of the questionnaire and supporting evidence, using a methodology based on international standards such as the Global Reporting Index (GRI), ISO 26000, and United Nations Global Compact
+Step 3 EcoVadis Expert Analysis: EcoVadis sustainability experts will now spend 6-8 weeks reviewing the answers to the questionnaire and supporting evidence, using a methodology based on international standards such as the Global Reporting Index (GRI), ISO 26000, and United Nations Global Compact

 EcoVadis Ratings

 Companies can expect to receive their EcoVadis score results 6-8 weeks after submitting their questionnaire.
 They will receive a score for each theme, an overall score between 1 and 100, and a corresponding annually updated sustainability rating across four different medal categories: bronze, silver, gold, and platinum.
-For 2023, the Platinum rating is reserved for the top 1% (overall score between 78 and 100); Gold rating is for the top 5% (overall score between 70 and 77); Silver -rating is for the top 25% (overall score between 59 and 69); and Bronze is for the top 50% (overall score between 50 and 58).
+Each of these for 2025 is described in greater detail below:

 The rating score and medal are based on the publication date, not the questionnaire completion date.
 The trend for medals is that they get harder to achieve every year.
 In 2022, for example, Platinum had to have an overall score between 75 and 100, and Gold had to have an overall score between 67 and 74.